microsoft/SQL-Server-Big-Data-Cluster-App-Deploy-Extension/README.md

 ## Example Usage

-This extension is in private preview.
+This extension is in preview.
 If you find any bugs or have any feedback, feel free to reach out.

 ### Install

 Download the sqlservbdc-app-deploy .vsix file in order to install the extension as part of Visual Studio Code.
-To retrieve the latest version, go to `Pipelines`, click on the latest successful build, and download the artifacts.
-In the artifacts, you will see the .vsix file which you can download.

 Launch VS Code and navigate to the Extensions sidebar.